FusionAuth/fusionauth-android-sdk/README.md

 tag::forDocSiteOverview[]
 -->
 This SDK allows you to use OAuth 2.0 and OpenId Connect functionality in an Android app with FusionAuth as the authorization server.
-It also provides Token Manager to store, refresh and retrieve tokens.
+It also provides a Token Manager to store, refresh, and retrieve tokens.

-It's a highly standardized and simplified starting point for developers to easily integrate FusionAuth in their own custom mobile apps by taking care of all the dependencies.
+It's a highly standardized and simplified starting point for developers to easily integrate FusionAuth into their own custom mobile apps by taking care of all the dependencies.

 Following OAuth 2.0 and OpenID Connect functionality are covered:
 - OAuth 2.0 Authorization Code Grant